kubernetes/ingress-nginx/controllers/nginx/configuration.md

 ### Rewrite

 In some scenarios the exposed URL in the backend service differs from the specified path in the Ingress rule.
 Without a rewrite any request will return 404.
-To allow this is possible to use the annotation `ingress.kubernetes.io/rewrite-target` with the path expected in the service.
+Set the annotation `ingress.kubernetes.io/rewrite-target` to the path expected by the service.

 If the application contains relative links is possible to add an additional annotation `ingress.kubernetes.io/add-base-url` that will append a `base` tag in the header of the returned HTML from the backend.